adamfitzhugh/terraform-associate/study-guide/manage-infrastructure.md

 ### Plugin Names & Versions

-- The naming scheme for provider plugins is 'terraform-provider-<NAME>_vX.Y.Z' and Terraform uses the name to understand the version of a particular binary.
+- The naming scheme for provider plugins is 'terraform-provider-<NAME>_vX.Y.Z' and Terraform uses the name to understand the version of a particular binary

 ## Terraform State